amitp-ai/CS231n_Stanford_Computer_Vision/Readme.md

 2. Image captioning using LSTM & CNN (using Tensorflow)
 3. Generate adversarial images to fool a trained CNN (using Tensorflow)
 4. Salency Maps (using Tensorflow)
-5. Image generation using GANs
+5. Image generation using GANs (using Tensorflow)